Riley Greene Player Props: Tigers vs. Red Sox

-The Detroit Tigers, including Riley Greene and his .526 slugging percentage over his past 10 games, battle starting pitcher Brayan Bello and the Boston Red Sox at Fenway Park, Saturday at 4:10 PM ET.
+Riley Greene -- with a slugging percentage of .526 in his past 10 games, including two home runs -- will be in action for the Detroit Tigers versus the Boston Red Sox, with Kutter Crawford on the hill, on August 13 at 12:05 PM ET.

-In his last game he had a one-hit performance (1-for-2) against the Red Sox.
+In his most recent appearance, he strung together two hits (going 2-for-4 with an RBI) against the Red Sox.

 Riley Greene Game Info & Props vs. the Red Sox